greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 * **Procedural History**
 	* ∂ sued π for wrongful death
 	* She did so in the US because US liability law is more favorable that Scottish law.
-	* Case was filed in CA
+	* Case was filed in CA Superior Ct.
+	* Case was removed first to dist. ct. in CA.
-	* ∂ had it removed to dist. ct. in middle PA.
+	* § 1404 transfer to dist. ct. in middle PA.
 	* π moved to dismiss on forum non-conveniens.
 	* Dist ct. granted b/c of an alternative forum in Scotland.
 	* 3rd circuit rev'd.